-The Community Contribution Fund was first launched in March 2021 as a pilot scheme offering residents the chance to pay into a good causes fund to help local charity, community, and voluntary groups to reduce inequalities in the area.
+We first launched the Community Contribution Fund in March 2021 as a pilot scheme, offering residents the chance to pay into a good causes fund to help local charity, community, and voluntary groups to reduce inequalities in the area.
 To date, almost £40,000 has been raised and over £30,000 given in the form of grants to voluntary and community groups to support local projects.

 Make a contribution

 Any contribution is separate from your Council Tax, and you can contribute more than once.
 The minimum contribution is £5, and there is no maximum.

 The scheme is administered by us, but is not used to supplement council services.
 Every penny contributed goes to fund local projects.

 You won't be able to request a particular project or area where your money is spent, and the fund will be used for good causes across the district.

 Read our Privacy Notice to see what we do with your data that we collect when you donate.